Kolmarovich/RoboPRO/README.md

     pip install numpy
    ```

-5. Change the server address in config.py.
-The default is a local address.
+5. Change the server address and port in config.py.
+The default is a local address and port=8088.

 ## Usage